AdobeDocs/commerce-extensibility/src/pages/webhooks/commands.md

     </method>
 ```

-Instead of trying to add the product to the cart through the Adobe Commerce UI, you can run the next command with custom payload:
+Instead pf manually adding a product to the cart from the storefront, you can run the following command, which specifies a custom payload:

 `bin/magento webhooks:dev:run observer.checkout_cart_product_add_before:before '{"data":{"product":{"sku":"simple-product","name":"Simple Product"}}}'`